Black dwarf: Composition

-Black dwarf would be mainly composed of carbon and oxygen.
-But it may also have trace amounts of other elements like neon and magnesium.
+A black dwarf would be mainly composed of carbon and oxygen, but it may also have trace amounts of other elements like neon and magnesium.

 Formation

-A white dwarf is what remains of a main sequence star of low or medium mass (below approximately 9 to 10 solar masses) after it has either expelled or fused all the elements for which it has sufficient temperature to fuse.
+A white dwarf is what remains of a main-sequence star of low or medium mass (below approximately 9 to 10 solar masses) after it has either expelled or fused all the elements for which it has sufficient temperature to fuse.
 What is left is then a dense sphere of electron-degenerate matter that cools slowly by thermal radiation, eventually becoming a black dwarf.

 If black dwarfs were to exist, they would be challenging to detect because, by definition, they would emit very little radiation.
 They would, however, be detectable through their gravitational influence.
 Various white dwarfs cooled below 3900 K (equivalent to M0 spectral class) were found in 2012 by astronomers using MDM Observatory's 2.4 meter telescope.
 They are estimated to be 11 to 12 billion years old.

 Because the far-future evolution of stars depends on physical questions which are poorly understood, such as the nature of dark matter and the possibility and rate of proton decay (which is yet to be proven to exist), it is not known precisely how long it would take white dwarfs to cool to blackness.
 Barrow and Tipler estimate that it would take 10^{15} years for a white dwarf to cool to 5 K; however, if weakly interacting massive particles (WIMPs) exist, interactions with these particles may keep some white dwarfs much warmer than this for approximately 10^{25} years.
 If protons are not stable, white dwarfs will also be kept warm by energy released from proton decay.
 For a hypothetical proton lifetime of 10^{37} years, Adams and Laughlin calculate that proton decay will raise the effective surface temperature of an old one-solar-mass white dwarf to approximately 0.06 K. Although cold, this is thought to be hotter than the cosmic microwave background radiation temperature 10^{37} years in the future.